offroadlabs/BunCLI-Kit/README.md

 [![fr](https://img.shields.io/badge/lang-fr-blue.svg)](README.fr.md)

 A powerful and modern TypeScript CLI development kit powered by Bun, designed to help you create robust command-line applications with ease.
 This toolkit provides a clean and structured way to create CLI commands using TypeScript, Zod for validation, and Bun for fast execution.
+It also includes a comprehensive system for interacting with AI models locally through Ollama, allowing you to enhance your CLI commands with artificial intelligence capabilities in a simple and efficient way.

 ## 🌟 Features